A Uniquely Positive and Challenging Community

 Room and Board

-Full room and board is provided for the full ten-weeks of the program.
+Full room and board are provided for the full ten-weeks of the program.
 Life on the Island is a bit rustic.
 The boy cabins don’t have electricity, we have composting toilets, and the staff shower is outdoors!
 What we lack in luxuries, we more than make up for in atmosphere.

 Getting Here and Getting Around